light-the-lamp/pg-tools-overlay/tutorial/TUTORIAL.md

 ![Placing target pin](images/placeTargetPin.png)

-(If the yellow box is not correctly aligned to the survey map, just reposition the window.)
+(If the yellow box is not correctly aligned to the survey map, just reposition the window.
+The size, color, gap and border thickness can be changed in settings)

 Keep doing it until all desired targets are marked on the map window: